dmhuehol/ASOS-Tools/README.md

 **dates** contains strings of all the days where the input codes occurred
 **exactTimes** stores the exact dates and times of all observations as MATLAB datetimes
 **exactDatenums** stores the exact dates and times of all observations as MATLAB datenums
-Note that **weatherCodeSearch** DOES work on the composite structures created by **ASOSimportManyFiveMin**.
-For example, for a composite structure pComposite with data from stations KISP and KHWV, one could use the following command to find all snow observations from KISP in the structure:
+Note that **weatherCodeSearch** does work on the composite structures created by **ASOSimportManyFiveMin**.
+For example, for the composite structure pComposite in the example for multiple files, use the following command to find snow observations from KISP in the structure:
 [dates,exactTimes,exactDatenums] = **weatherCodeSearch**('SN',pComposite.KISP)

  # Finding ASOS Stations